Brooklyn Beckham Is Engaged To Girlfriend Nicola Peltz: ‘I Promise To Be The Best Husband’

 “You’ve made me the luckiest girl in the world.
 I can’t wait to spend the rest of my life by your side,” Nicola wrote.

 Nicola is an actress most recently seen in the successful television series Bates Motel and the movie The Last Airbender.
-She was previously in a relationship with Bella Hadid’s brother, Anwar Hadid.
+She was previously in a relationship with Bella Hadid’s brother, Anwar.
 Before dating Nicola, Brooklyn was linked to Hugo actress Chloe Grace Moretz and model Hana Cross.

 Friends and fans could not contain their excitement for the couple.
-Over 500,000 people liked Brooklyn’s announcement, and the comment section was filled with heart emoji and well wishes for the two.
+Over 500,000 people liked Brooklyn’s announcement, and the comments section was filled with heart emoji and well wishes for the two.

 “Now this made me smile! congrats you beautiful people,” one commenter wrote.